These FAQs are intended for those who have been selected to present in a Roundtable format during the conference.

 Q. Is my presentation scheduled for a Roundtable with other like-presentations?

-A. No. The idea of this format is to share a large number of discussion topics at the same Roundtable.
+A. No. The idea of this format is to share a broad range of discussion topics at the same Roundtable to allow conference attendees to move around among topics.

 Q. How will I know (and how will interested participants know) when and where I am presenting?